kchavezdev/RPGMP_DotMoveSystem_Presets/README.md

 Changes to this repo **must not** demand that repos derived from it be changed, but it **should** be possible to update them to a more recent version of the archetype fairly easily.

+## Licensing

+This repo was originally forked from [typescript-plugin-archetype](https://github.com/comuns-rpgmaker/typescript-plugin-archetype) by [comuns-rpgmaker](https://github.com/comuns-rpgmaker), which was licensed under zlib.
+The text of this license has been preserved in the file `typescript-plugin-archetype.LICENSE`.

+This RPG Maker plugin is an addon to the [DotMoveSystem](https://github.com/unagiootoro/RPGMZ/blob/master/DotMoveSystem.js) plugin by [unagiootoro](https://github.com/unagiootoro) and uses code from [DotMoveSystem_FunctionEx](https://github.com/unagiootoro/RPGMZ/blob/master/DotMoveSystem_FunctionEx.js) as reference for implementation details.
+Both of these plugins are licensed under MIT.
+The exact text of the license can be found in the file `unagiootoro.LICENSE`.

+The rest of the code in this project is licensed under MIT.
+See the `LICENSE` file for the exact details.